openthread/ot-commissioner/src/app/cli/README.md

 >

 ### (Initial) discovery of border routers (default timeout is 10000 ms).
+### The command provides data on border routers and Thread networks and domains they belong to.
 > br scan --timeout 2000 --export border-routers.json
 [done]